Well begun is half done

 (Km/kcat)app against [X]

-Equation (9) is certainly better better suited for calculating the kinetic parameters with respect to its reciprocal counterpart.
-However, the dependence of the reciprocal specificity constant on modifier concentration (Fig. 6), is a diagnostically important plot used together with the plots shown above for discriminating between linear and hyperbolic mechanisms.
+Equation (8) is certainly better suited for calculating the kinetic parameters with respect to its reciprocal counterpart.
+Nevertheless, the dependence of the reciprocal specificity constant on modifier concentration (Fig. 6) is diagnostically useful when used together with the other plots shown above for identifying the pertinent basic modifier mechanism among seventeen possibilities (see Fig. 1 in Inhibition and nonessential activation).

 - Baici A (2015) Kinetics of Enzyme-Modifier Interactions – Selected Topics in the Theory and Diagnosis of Inhibition and Activation Mechanisms.
 Springer, Vienna.